FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ReactDOM.render(<App/>, document.querySelector('#main'));
 ```

 During the login process, we add a route to our Express server that *redirects the browser over to FusionAuth*.
-We do this on the server side, because the communication between our server and FusionAuth is over a trusted network, not over the open web.
-This is a very important component of building secure login experiences.
+We do this on the server side because it is easier to set up that URL there rather than in the React component.

 We’ll add our new login route to handle this: